Updated 27th April 2018

 In an ideal world, all of our nutrients would come from a well-balanced diet.
-However, the food that we eat has changed dramatically over the course of the last 50 – 80 years.
-Despite apparent ‘advances’ in food production and processing techniques, our intake of key nutrients such as magnesium has declined dramatically.
+However, the food that we eat has changed dramatically over the last 50 – 80 years.
+Despite apparent ‘advances’ in food production and processing techniques, intake of key nutrients such as magnesium has declined dramatically.
 Read on to find out why this has happened and what you can do about it.

 Why we aren’t getting enough magnesium: